Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Browse Taiwan NHI 審查注意事項 clauses for a specific medical specialty' with a list of example specialties.
-It clearly distinguishes from the sibling tool `lookup_audit_clauses_for_procedure` by indicating scope (specialty vs. procedure code).
+Description clearly states 'Browse Taiwan NHI 審查注意事項 clauses for a specific medical specialty' with specific verb and resource.
+It distinguishes from sibling tool `lookup_audit_clauses_for_procedure` by explicitly stating when not to use this tool and naming the alternative.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.